wbyoung/git-workflow/README.md

 git-workflow
 ============

-A Presentation Demonstrating a Sample Git Workflow For Students at Portland Code School
+A presentation demonstrating a sample Git workflow for students at Portland Code School